17 Fun Things to do in Orlando Besides Theme Parks

 The 400 foot tall Ferris Wheel, the largest on the East Coast, is one of the newest & best additions to the entertainment lineup in Orlando.
 A ride in one of the enclosed gondolas is a fun way to take in the diverse scenery of Orlando, which includes scenic city vistas, the theme parks, and the natural Florida landscapes.
 Orlando (and Florida in general) is a surprisingly diverse area with lots to do, but sometimes we forget that as we are too busy enjoying the theme parks!
 Enjoy the views then plan a day visiting Orlando’s gorgeous parks and preserves.

 13. Go alligator watching via an airboat tour

 If you plan on exploring other cities in Florida, I highly recommend checking out Myakka State Park near Sarasota.
-They offer a fantastic tour upon the Gator Gal “the world’s largest covered airboat” for a super low rate of just 14 bucks.
+They offer guided pontoon boat rides.
 You will see lots of gators here and the staff are super friendly.
 Plus, this park in general is in my opinion one of the most gorgeous in the entire state.
 Additionally, Circle B. Bar Reserve in Lakeland (1 hour from Orlando) is a prime place for gator watching.
 They even have a hiking trail called Alligator Alley which is lined with gators – I’ve never seen so many!
 Really scary, but at the same time, really fascinating!